USDA sets guidelines for healthier school meals

-In the first major changes to school meals in more than 15 years, the new USDA guidelines will affect nearly 32 million children who eat at school.
-They will cost about $3.2 billion to implement over the next five years.
+In the first major changes to school breakfasts and lunches in more than 15 years, the new USDA guidelines will affect nearly 32 million children who eat at school.
+They will cost the federal government about $3.2 billion to implement over the next five years.

 "Improving the quality of the school meals is a critical step to building a healthy future for our kids," Agriculture Secretary Tom Vilsack said in a statement.